micro-manager/pymmcore/maintainer-notes.md

 maintaining separate branches; this can ease transition when the device interface version changes.
 Such branches should be named `mmcore-x.y.z.w`.

-When upgrading the MMCore version (by bumping the mmCoreAndDevices submodule commit), the pymmcore version in `meson.build` should be updated in synchrony.
-The versioning for the python package is taken dynamically from that file, via the generated `_version.py` and the `project.dynamic` field in `pyproject.toml`.
+When upgrading the MMCore version (by updating the commit hashes in `subprojects/mmdevice.wrap` and `subprojects/mmcore.wrap`), the pymmcore version in `meson.build` must be updated in synchrony.
+The versioning for the python package is taken dynamically from that file (by meson-python), and built into the package via the generated `_version.py`.

 ## Building Binary Wheels and Source Distributions